shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 ![](images/chocolate-interaction/meterpreter_success.png)

 Hum, my injection seems good, as the antivirus doesn't flag the malicious code injection.
-However, be carefull if you deal with **EDR** (Endpoint Detection and Response) as it may hook some windows API, and thus detect your code injection.
+However, be carefull if you deal with **EDR** (Endpoint Detection and Response) as it may hooks some windows APIs, and thus detects your code injection.

 You could already imagine the magic.
 Imagine you use the **bulk tasks** that allows you to spread a command on all your agents !!
 You will get a bunch of meterpreters poping all around !